RehmanMujtaba/old-website/README.md

 # RehmanMujtaba.github.io

 Update:
 Added a link to a javascript calcolator I put together using a tutorial.
+See calculator repo for more details.

 This is a simple person website I put together hosted on Github pages.